acidbubbles/vam-utilities/README.md

 - [ForceEditMode](ForceEditMode.cs) - Automatically switches to edit mode when loading a scene
 - [ForwardUnityLogsToSceneLogs](ForwardUnityLogsToSceneLogs.cs) - Prints Unity logs to the VaM messages log
 - [TimeScaleController](TimeScaleController.cs) - Lets you control the time scale using scripts
+- [TeleportOnLoad](TeleportOnLoad.cs) - Teleports the user navigation rig to the atom's position on load

 ## License